 While Rina searched through dusty trunks to find an old-fashioned gown, Dougie was skimming distractedly through the handsome leather-bound book.
-He’d found it turned sideways in the back of an ornately carved bookcase that he suspected was from well before Edmund’s time.
+He’d found it turned sideways in the back of an ornately carved bookcase that he suspected was even older than his great-uncle Edmund.

 “So, that’s your great-great-whatever’s journal?”

-“Yeah, Roderick Rochester, on my mother’s side it seems.
+“Yeah, Roderick Rochester, on my mother’s side.
 No one ever told me about him.”